MortenBjerre/MortenBjerre.github.io/index.md

 <!-- Google embed ends -->
 </div>

+Here, the divide is much more stark than the Mean Scale Score would indicate.
+As of 2019, while most of the western/northern zip codes have more than 33% of students exceeding the standards, the eastern/southern zip codes have typically under 17%, a more than two-fold difference.

 ### Standard met
 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->